 Tips for having a memorable Thanksgiving menu:

 - Have a Festive Cocktail – The holidays are a time for celebrating, and nothing says festive quite like a seasonally inspired cocktail!
-The Thanksgiving Cocktail is a classic choice; a refreshing blend of gin, dry vermouth, apricot brandy and lemon juice.
+The Thanksgiving Cocktail1 is a classic choice; a refreshing blend of gin, dry vermouth, apricot brandy and lemon juice.
 If you prefer to stick to wine, a Pinot Noir or a Sauvignon Blanc pairs well with traditional Thanksgiving herbs.
 For beer, something on the hoppy side with a few spice notes should satisfy most guests.